piotrwitek/react-redux-typescript-jspm-starter/README.md

-# React / TypeScript / JSPM - easy to use starter kit to build modular web apps with React & TypeScript powered by JSPM/SystemJS
+# React / TypeScript / JSPM starter-kit
+##### easy to use starter kit to build modular web apps with React & TypeScript powered by JSPM/SystemJS

 ## Features
 - folder structure